nexoedge/nexoedge/README.md

 #### Port Usage

-nCloud listens on the following ports by default for entity communications.
+Nexoedge listens on the following ports by default for entity communications.

 * Proxy: 57002, 59001